What causes fear of flying?

 Studies show that VRET is as effective as in-vivo exposure for flying phobia and has higher patient compliance rates.
 It’s beneficial for individuals who aren’t yet ready for real-world exposure.

-Organisations such as EasyJet and Lufthansa have partnered with fear of flying programmes that integrate VR as part of multi-step recovery journeys.
+Organisations such as EasyJet and Lufthansa have partnered with fear of flying programmes, alongside their programmes that include real flights.

 Education and aviation knowledge

 For many, fear of flying can stem from a misunderstanding about how planes work and how safe they are.
-Turbulence feels like danger.
-Engine sounds seem suspicious.
 When you don’t understand what’s happening, the imagination fills the gap with negative thoughts.
+This is what airline-operated fear of flying courses can help with.

-Resources such as Fear of Flying School and Captain Joe’s YouTube Channel demystify the flying experience with insider insight and calm professionalism.
+Channels such as Fear of Flying School and Captain Joe’s YouTube Channel can demystify the flying experience with insider insight and calm professionalism.

 Mindfulness and breathing techniques

+Does it work?
 Research from Stanford shows mindfulness-based interventions significantly reduce anxiety and physiological stress responses – especially in phobia patients.
+It’s simple, free and discrete to do, so why not give it a try?

 Medication for fear of flying